 Applying a deployment package should be properly planned, coordinated and communicated.
 It is recommended to schedule it for non-busy hours.

 For detailed information on this step, refer to Importing processes.

-Bizagi supports agile round trips to support continuous improvements in your processes.
+Bizagi supports agile development for the continuous improvements in your processes.